Malfoy/BGREAT/README.md

-!!!Warning : this version is linux intended and still in testing
+!!!Warning : this version is linux intended and still in testing!!!